-- 6. Pour the cream cheese mixture into the cooled crust.
-Bake until the cheesecake is set (the very center will be just a little bit jiggly), 50 to 70 minutes.
-Cool completely and then refrigerate until chilled before removing the side the pan and slicing.
+- Pour the cream cheese mixture into the cooled crust.
+Bake until the cake is set (the very center will be just a little bit jiggly), 50 to 70 minutes.
+Cool completely and then refrigerate until chilled through before removing the side the pan and slicing.
 (You can refrigerate the cheesecake for up to 2 days.)

 Recipe Testers’ Reviews

 This is one helluva good cheesecake.
 Nice, smooth, chocolaty goodness.
 Although baking is not my forte, I figured I’d give this recipe a shot since I love cheesecake of any kind.
 If you like cheesecake, you’ll love this espresso cheesecake.
 It’s a nice change of pace with the addition of espresso and chocolate.
 The texture is very smooth and creamy and the crust, made with biscotti, adds a nice contrast since it’s a little crisper than a traditional graham cracker crust.
 Not being able to find espresso biscotti, I used chocolate biscotti and it took 9 to make 1 1/2 cups.
 The 5 tablespoons butter was just the right amount to moisten the crumb mixture.
 I do not have a stand mixer so I used my hand mixer with no problems.
 Just be sure the mixture is very smooth.
 I baked the cheesecake for 50 minutes and it came out just right.
 I let it cool till I could pick it up with my bare hands, about 1 hour.
 Then I placed it in the fridge.
 As a side note, when I got up this morning, I realized the ring was still on the cheesecake yet almost half of it was gone.
 My son said he could not help it—he could not stop eating it.
 After finding out how easy it is to make cheesecake at home, I will definitely be making this again.